smcneece/gmail-cleanup-script/README.md

 > **Stay Updated:** Click the "Watch" button (top-right of this repo) → "Releases only" to get email notifications when new versions are released!

 Born from the frustration of manually managing Gmail storage filled with Blue Iris camera alerts and Home Assistant notifications in the "sent" folder.
-I used to have a calendar reminder to once a month go in and clean up my sent items.
-I'm on the free gmail plan, and 17 gigs gets filled about once a month for me with my 10 cameras sending out alert emails.
-I had looked at methods to do this but they required my computer be turned on.
+I used to have a calendar reminder to go in once a month and clean up my sent items.
+I'm on the free Gmail plan, and my 17GB gets filled about once a month with my 10 cameras sending out alert emails.
+I had looked at methods to do this, but they all required my computer to be turned on.
 Now this thing should just run forever.

 ---